 6. Check Your Server Configuration Files for Incorrect Redirect Instructions

-HTTP 304 Not Modified errors can occur due to both server- and client-related problems.
+An HTTP 304 Not Modified status code can occur due to both server- and client-related problems.
 If none of the methods we’ve covered so far have corrected the issue, your server configuration files may be at fault.
 For example, it’s possible that there are incorrect redirect instructions present.

 The process for checking your server configuration files depends on whether you’re using Nginx or Apache.